The three pillars of financial inclusion

 The Global Financial Inclusion Index methodology, developed by Cebr, combines various data sources into one unified measure of financial inclusion at the individual market level.
 Structurally, the Index is split into three pillars—government, financial system, and employer support—which in turn consist of a varying number of indicators.

-While survey data is an important part of the data inputs required for the Index, we also acknowledge that the information based on robust secondary data sources should be attributed a greater weight, as it’s more likely to reflect an objective assessment of the respective measures.
-Under this logic, we have also assigned a lower weight to the survey-based indicators within pillars.
-This helps minimize any potential bias introduced through market-specific answer patterns in the survey results.
+While the survey data is an important part of the data inputs required for the Index, it’s important to acknowledge that the information based on robust secondary data sources should be attributed a greater weight, as it’s more likely to reflect an objective assessment of the respective measures.
+Therefore, we have assigned a lower weight to survey-based indicators within pillars.

 This approach provides a unique market score for each metric, which allows us to present separate figures for each indicator and pillar as well as an overall market score.